 Mardi Gras Cookies

-Mine are far from perfect, but I will make them for different parties and themes, so I hope to get better at them.
+Mine are far from perfect, but I will make them for different parties and weight loss website themes, so I hope to get better at them.

 Have fun and enjoy these colorful cookies.

 - 2 teaspoons baking powder

 - 1/4 teaspoon kosher salt

 - 1 large egg